-Jerry Tolson is Professor of Music Education and Jazz Studies and Chair of the Academic and Professional Studies Department in the School of Music at the University of Louisville where, along with classroom instruction in jazz history, African American Music, Jazz Styles and Methods, he directs instrumental and vocal jazz ensembles.
+Jerry Tolson is Professor of Music Education and Jazz Studies and Chair of the Academic and Professional Studies Department in the School of Music at the University of Louisville where, along with classroom instruction in jazz history, African American Music, Jazz Pedagogy, and Methods, he directs jazz ensembles.
 He is also interim chair of the music history concentration.
 He joined the U of L faculty in 1993 after teaching previously at Central College (IA) and the University of Nebraska-Omaha as well as several Iowa high schools.

 A graduate of Drake University and the University of North Texas, Mr. Tolson is an active clinician, adjudicator, and guest conductor.
-He has made presentations at national and international conferences such as IAJE, JEN, and MENC; numerous state conferences; and the Midwest Clinic, as well as universities in the U.S. and abroad.
+He has made presentations at national and international conferences such as IAJE, JEN, and NAfME; numerous state conferences; and the Midwest Clinic, as well as universities in the U.S. and abroad.
 Tolson has also conducted All-State and Honor Jazz Ensembles in numerous states including Iowa, Louisiana, Michigan, Tennessee, Georgia, Alabama, and Kentucky.
 As a composer and arranger, his vocal jazz works are published by UNC Jazz Press.
 He is an author and clinician for Kendor Music, a clinician/consultant for Alfred Music Publishing Company and a content consultant for Pearson/Prentice Hall Educational Publications.
 He is the educational director for the University of Louisville Jazz Festival and co-founder of U of L's African American Music Heritage Institute, a celebration of the contributions of African Americans to America's musical history, as well a national series of jazz teacher training institutes.
-In addition, he is a faculty member of the Jamey Aebersold Summer Jazz Workshops.
+In addition, he has been a faculty member of the Jamey Aebersold Summer Jazz Workshops for over twenty years.

-Tolson has been named to "Who's Who Among America's Teachers", and has received the Kentucky Music Educators "College Teacher of the Year" award, the University of Louisville Exemplary Multicultural Teaching Award, and has twice been recognized with the University of Louisville Distinguished Faculty Service Award.
+Tolson has been named to "Who's Who Among America's Teachers," has received the Kentucky Music Educators "College Teacher of the Year" award, the University of Louisville Exemplary Multicultural Teaching Award, and has twice been recognized with the University of Louisville Distinguished Faculty Service Award.
 Tolson has served as a board member of the University of Louisville Athletic Association, the University Club of Louisville, and IAJE.
-His other professional memberships include the College Music Society, National Band Association, the American Society of Composers, Authors, and Publishers (ASCAP), the National Association of Recording Arts and Sciences (NARAS) also known as the Grammy organization, College Music Society, Pi Kappa Lambda (Honorary Music Society), Phi Mu Alpha Sinfonia, Kentucky Music Educators Association, and the National Association for Music Education.
+His other professional memberships include the American Federation of Musicians, Jazz Education Network, the American Society of Composers, Authors, and Publishers (ASCAP), the National Association of Recording Arts and Sciences (NARAS) also known as the Grammy organization, College Music Society, Pi Kappa Lambda (Honorary Music Society), Phi Mu Alpha Sinfonia, Kentucky Music Educators Association, and the National Association for Music Education.